webix-hub/docs/data/api/refs/ui.combo.md

 -----

 {{links
-- api/link/ui.combo_$formelement_other.md - flag which instruct to process such view as form input
 - api/link/ui.combo_$getsize_other.md - returns the current size of the component
 - api/link/ui.combo_$getvalue_other.md - called each time when component need to get value from related html input
 - api/link/ui.combo_$height_other.md - current height of the view
 - api/link/ui.combo_$rendericon_other.md - optional render for the icon block
 - api/link/ui.combo_$renderinput_other.md - renders html for the input
+- api/link/ui.combo_$scope_other.md - scope for resolving event and method names
 - api/link/ui.combo_$setsize_other.md - sets the component size
 - api/link/ui.combo_$setvalue_other.md - called each time when component need to set value in related html input
 - api/link/ui.combo_$skin_other.md - method, which will be called when skin defined